 Design Trend: Home Library Lighting

-This unexpected bronze-finished swing-arm light can enhance your library cabinetry or even over the bed for reading.
+This unexpected bronze-finished swing-arm light can enhance your library cabinetry or even over a library desk for reading.

 Here is a brighter version of the wall-mounted lamp.
 This polished chrome swing-arm lamp would be smashing in a white kitchen over the sink, desk or over cabinetry if you have space.

-If you don’t have room for mounting picture lights, the classic track light still looks good.
+6. If you don’t have room for mounting wall lights or picture lights, the classic track light still looks good.
 If you feel your tracks are outdated, there are plenty of updated versions to use.

-Spotlights in the ceiling are also another great idea if you don’t have enough wall space above your shelves.
-Don’t be nervous to mix contemporary lighting with a traditional interior.
-This room pulls it off.
+Easy-to-install track-style ceiling lights with spotlight adjustable heads in the ceiling is another great idea if you don’t have enough wall space above your shelves.
+Don’t be nervous to mix contemporary lighting with a traditional interior, as the two looks work well together.

 Other contemporary ideas for lighting bookcases include pin lights used on every shelf as well as interior shelf rope lighting that creates an illuminated glow on every shelf.
-The highlight of every library is that you highlight what’s important to you, be it books, photos or collectibles.
+Remember that the purpose of home library lighting is to focus on the activities and objects that are important to you, be it reading books, illuminating photos, or highlighting collectibles.